dan-v/rattlesnakeos-stack/README.md

 RattlesnakeOS is my migration strategy away from CopperheadOS.
 It is just a standard AOSP build but keeps the verified boot and OTA update features of CopperheadOS.

 ## What is rattlesnakeos-stack
-<b>rattlesnakeos-stack</b> is an tool that will deploy all the AWS infrastructure required to run your own [CopperheadOS](https://copperhead.co/android/) build and release environment.
+<b>rattlesnakeos-stack</b> is an tool that will deploy all the AWS infrastructure required to run your own RattlesnakeOS build and release environment.
 It uses AWS Lambda to check for new releases, provisions EC2 spot instances for OS builds on demand, and uploads build artifacts to S3.
 Resulting OS builds are configured to receive over the air updates from this environment.

 ## Features
 * Support for Google Pixel XL